Budapest: The Best of Hungary

 We emerge near Budapest's Great Indoor Market Hall — another souvenir from the party of 1896.
-The ground floor is a commotion of produce stands, butcher stalls, peppers and spices.
+The ground floor is a commotion of produce stands, butcher stalls, peppers, and spices.

-Rick: Ah, there's paprika everywhere
+Rick: Ah, there's paprika everywhere!

-Peter: Yes, the whole market has it.
+Péter: Ah, the whole market has it.
 In fact, it's a dominant spice in our cuisine.
-You take the dried pepper then you grind it and then you get the powder.
-There're different types.
-There's hot and sweet.... (samples some) That's sweet.
+You take the dried pepper, and then you grind it, and then you would get the powder from it.
+But: There's different types.
+There's hot and sweet…That's sweet.

 Rick: Hmm, sweet!

-Peter: You want to try some?
+Péter: You want to try some?

-Peter: Ah, that's my favorite.
+Péter: Ah, that's my favorite, Rick.

 Rick: It's a plate of pickled peppers here.
-Look at this.
-Now this is pickled pepper filled with kraut?
+Look at this!
+Now this is pickled pepper filled with…kraut?

-Rick: That's strong!
-How do you say strong?
+Rick: Mmm!
+That is…strong!
+How do you say "strong"?